Heych88/CarND-Capstone/README.md

 ## System Dependencies
 ##### Ubuntu
 The code requires a workstation running Ubuntu 16.04 Xenial Xerus or Ubuntu 14.04 Trusty Tahir.
 [Ubuntu downloads can be found here](https://www.ubuntu.com/download/desktop).
-* If using a Virtual Machine to install Ubuntu, use the following configuration as minimum:
+* If using a Virtual Machine to install Ubuntu, use the following configuration as a minimum:
   * 2 CPU
   * 2 GB system memory
   * 25 GB of free hard drive space